 Richard is married with five children.
 His hobbies include Countryside pursuits, music, books, photography and wine.

-His spiritual leanings are towards Franciscan spirituality and liberal catholic Christian.
+His spiritual leanings are towards Franciscan spirituality and liberal catholic theology.

 My calling was to Reader Ministry.
 A quiet moment whilst flower arranging, was when the desire to become a Reader passed through my mind.

 I contacted the Cathedral Office and had a conversation with the Ministry Office.
 This resulted in a three year degree course which was based at Gloucester.

 It was an inspiring time during which I gained a great deal.
 I did not want to move anywhere, as Gordon and I were settled here in Hawkesbury, also the Benefice had expanded and so it was agreed that I would be based here, working where needed throughout the Benefice.